vdamyanov/octy/README.md

 - `. venv/bin/activate` starts the virtual env.
 You need this running to start the app
 - `export APP_CONFIG="config.Dev"` sets the app environment to Dev.
 There is also `config.Prod`, `config.Stage` and `config.Test`
 - `python app.py` starts the server

+# Setting up the database

+You need to be in the root of the app when you run these commands

+- open up postgres in terminal `psql`
+- create a new db `CREATE DATABASE octy_dev`
+- select the db. you can user `\c octy_dev`
+- in another tab open up python with `python`
+- import the db using `from octy.models import db`
+- run `db.create_all()` and you are done